Acex215/usd-exchange/docs/authoring-usd.md

 When authoring [UsdPrims](https://openusd.org/release/api/class_usd_prim.html) to a Stage, you will need to specify an [SdfPath](https://openusd.org/release/api/class_sdf_path.html) that identifies a unique location for the Prim.
 The nature of OpenUSD's [composition algorithm](https://openusd.org/release/glossary.html#composition) (know as "LIVRPS") makes it fairly complex to determine whether your chosen location is valid for authoring.
 We provide [UsdStage Prim Hierarchy](../api/group__stage__hierarchy.rebreather_rst) functions to assist.

-### Binary vs ASCII Layers
+### Binary vs Text Layers

 `SdfLayers` can be written in several formats, the most common of which is `.usd`.
-However, any `.usd` file could be either ASCII encoded (USDA) or binary "crate" encoded (USDC).
+However, any `.usd` file could be either USDA encoded (human-readable text) or USDC encoded (a binary [Crate](https://openusd.org/release/glossary.html#crate-file-format) encoding).
 Both encodings are also available as their own dedicated file extensions (`.usda` and `.usdc`), which help clarify the intent of content & prevent encoding mistakes.

 It is important to consider your content when choosing the encoding for your `SdfLayer`.
 A good default is to always prefer USDC encoding, but for lightweight "interface" layers or quick debugging layers it may be preferable to choose USDA encoding.
+Further guidance can be found [here](https://openusd.org/release/maxperf.html#use-binary-usd-files-for-geometry-and-shading-caches).

 #### USDC Crate Version